seancaat/asoh-black/info.markdown

 <article class="bio">
   <h1 class="tracked-tight">About Asoh</h1>

-  {% asset about.jpg alt="Asoh Black standing in an alley" %}
+  {% asset about.jpg alt="Asoh Black standing in an alley" class="bio-image" %}

   <p>
     Asoh Black! is one of F.A.M\$' prominent musical artists.
 He's had a passion